 Don’t forget to reward yourself for your successes along the way to stay motivated in your job search.

-*** Check out the many job search tools offered by Career Confidential and try something new.
+*** Check out Career Confidential’s job search tools and try something new.